Prabhatpetro/well-trajectory/README.md

 # well-trajectory
-Telling the type of well wuth the help of coordinates
+Telling the type of well with the help of coordinates